 Cryptosporidium is a microscopic protozoan that, when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
-The Milwaukee Water Works and Milwaukee Health Department consider Cryptosporidium detection a priority, and since 1993, have continued to test Lake Michigan source water and treated water for Cryptosporidium.
+MWW and Milwaukee Health Department have continued to test Lake Michigan source water and treated water for Cryptosporidium since 1993.

 Cryptosporidium is found in many surface water sources (lakes, rivers, streams) and comes from human and animal wastes in the watershed.
-The risk of Cryptosporidium infection from drinking water has been reduced to extremely low levels by an effective treatment combination (see page 2), which places Milwaukee Water Works in the Bin 1 classification (lowest risk) for Cryptosporidium treatment requirements set by the DNR.
+The risk of Cryptosporidium infection from drinking water has been reduced to extremely low levels by an effective treatment combination (see page 2), which places MWW in the Bin 1 classification (lowest risk) for Cryptosporidium treatment requirements set by the DNR.